Carpal Tunnel Syndrome

 Mild cases of carpal tunnel syndrome may be treated with nighttime splints, anti-inflammatories, therapy, and/or cortisone injections.
 While nonsurgical treatment can relieve mild cases of the condition, surgery may be necessary if it continues to worsen.

 Endoscopic carpal tunnel release is a minimally invasive method of relieving carpal tunnel syndrome.
 During surgery, one small incision is made in the wrist and palm, through which an endoscope (small video camera) is inserted to view the surgery on a video monitor.
 A small knife is used to divide the tight tissue compressing the nerve.
-This method can result in a shorter recovery time compared to minimally invasive surgery but has a slightly increased risk of nerve damage.
+This method can result in a shorter recovery time compared to an open surgery but has a slightly increased risk of nerve damage.
 Patients are typically back to work one or two days following surgery with restrictions as necessary.